 SKYCTC is committed to achieving equal educational opportunities and full participation for persons with disabilities.
-The mission of Disability Services is to provide and coordinate disability-related resources and support services to all students, departments, and programs of the college.
+The mission of Disability Services is to provide and coordinate accessibility-related resources and support services to all students, departments, and programs of the college.
 The goals are to:

 - Provide access to educational opportunity with services, technology, and advocacy